Patient Rights and Responsibilities: City of Hope Los Angeles- and Orange County-Area Locations

 - Have a family member (or other representative of your choosing) and your own doctor notified promptly of your admission to the hospital.

-- Designate visitors of your choosing, if you have decision-making capacity, whether or not the visitor is related by blood or marriage.
+- Designate visitors of your choosing, if you have decision-making capacity, whether or not the visitor is related by blood, marriage or registered domestic partner status.
 At a minimum, the hospital shall include any persons living in your household and any support person defined in federal law.
 The hospital will ensure that visitors enjoy full and equal visitation privileges consistent with your preferences unless:

 - No visitors are allowed.